cjscrimmy/homework_CRUD_quiz/hw_CRUD_quiz.md

 A7.
 The save and update methods are used to insert or update a single row in the database.
 Each row is equal to one instance and the instance itself should be responsible for saving and updating itself.
-This is the same for delete.
+This is the same for deleting a single row.
 The class should be involved with searching and reading the data.
 The instances shouldn't be in involved with search for data because searching is a higher level function and is used to search the database at large.
+The delete_all method is used to delete all the rows from the table and should only be done by the class.
+An instance should not be able to delete everything.

 Q8.
 What type of data structure is returned by calls to `db.exec_prepared()`?
 In the `save` method, how do we access the id from the returned data structure?
 A8. db.exec_prepared() returns a pg object which is an array of hashes.